ngOfficeUIFabric/ng-officeuifabric/docs/guides/GULP-TASKS.md

 ### `gulp test`

-Runs all unit tests defined in the `/src/components/**/*.spec.ts` files using the karma test runner.
+Runs all unit tests defined in the `/src/components/**/*.spec.ts` files using the Karma test runner.
 The Karma configuration is defined in `/config/karma.ts` file.

 If you specify the argument `--specs` the tests (and their results) will be written to the console as they are run.
 By default the *progress* reporter is used which just summarizes the results and writes out any failing tests.